-London drivers race to reinsure taxis
+Cab drivers race to renew insurance

 Queues were seen outside London's Protector offices on Wednesday.

+Another cab driver, Abdel Hamid, said he had been told he would not receive a refund, having paid more than £3,000 for a policy with the company over six months ago.

+He said he had to wait in the queue to buy another policy "otherwise I can't work.
+My cab is parked outside my house."

-General Secretary of the LTDA, Steve McNamara said: "We have notified all of our members about this change, to ensure that no-one is unintentionally driving without insurance.
+General Secretary of the association Steve McNamara said: "We have notified all of our members about this change to ensure that no-one is unintentionally driving without insurance.

 "We will be supporting any of our members that may have been affected."